compdemocracy/polis/math/README.md

 You can see the conversation manager implementation at `src/polismath/conv_man.clj`.

 ## Production setup

 The `docker-compose.yml` file  in the root of this directory, while not yet production ready, and still containing some development time artifacts, is provided as a basis for production deployment.
 Outstanding issues which need to be resolved before it would be ready include ensuring only necessary ports are exposed, etc.
-The individual `Dockerfile`s that make up this infrastructure can currently be used by themselves, separate from `docker-compose`, for deployment.
+The individual `Dockerfile`s that make up this infrastructure can currently be used by themselves, separate from `docker compose`, for deployment.

 Nonetheless, if you wish to run this part of the system directly on a machine (outside of docker), the only requirements are that you: